Laharnar/MothershipHell_Prototype_3/README.md

 Creator: Marko Laharnar (marko.laharnar@gmail.com)

-Additional Ntes:
+Additional stuff:
-7.9.2019 Testing out the basic Unit tests a bit.
+7.9.2019 Experimenting with units tests in Unity.
+I'm using them for getting complex chunks tested.

-I'll use them as needed, to get more complex chunks working.
+8.9.2019 For AI I've used behaviour trees in combination with scriptable objects.